 Want to get the latest blogs via social or email?
 Use the buttons at right to follow us on social, subscribe via RSS, or join our monthly newsletter.

 Want to write for us?
 We welcome pitches for one-time blogs, ongoing columns, or other ideas.
 Just make sure that your suggestions have a girl focus or point of view.

-Note that it is extremely rare that we would promote any product on our blog.
-However, get in touch if you think yours is legitimately positive for the health and well being of girls and we will consider it.
+Girl Museum does not accept unsolicited or paid advertising.
+We do not pay to post anything on our site.
+We almost never promote any third-party product on our blog.
+However, if you think yours is legitimately positive for the health and well being of girls, send us detailed information and we will consider it.

 Contrary to what most people I have talked to believe, this film was not for children.
 It was for everyone else.
 My partner loved the film as well.
 We both laughed hard.